 There are a few things that I liked the most about this course.

-- Available both online and offline: If you stay in an area with a good internet connection then you would not want to spend on shipping charges so online copy is great for you.
-However, if you stay in an area with poor internet connection then I can completely understand the pain of a buffering video.
+- Available both online and offline: If you stay in an area with a good internet connection then you would not want to spend on shipping charges so an online copy is great for you.
+However, if you stay in an area with a poor internet connection then I can completely understand the pain of a buffering video.
 And, losing internet connection is much worse.
 But, don’t worry Robin’s got you covered, both online and offline.

 - A very descriptive course: As mentioned above, you get 9 eBooks, 200 video courses, and 500 audio lessons that are described in a way that even beginners can understand it easily.